About Me

 Introduction

 Hi, I am Subhransu Sekhar Bhattacharjee (Bangla: শুভ্রাংশু-শেখর ভট্টাচার্য), nickname: Rudra (রুদ্র).
+I am an international research scholar at ANU since April 2023, originally from West Bengal, India.

 Doctoral Research